tmazitov/ft_irc_tester/README.md

 1. Run your IRC server.

-2. Open run_test_auto.sh and update variables HOST, PORT and PASSWORD with your data.
+2. Open run_test_client.sh and update variables HOST, PORT and PASSWORD with your data.

 3. Run this command in the root folder of tester:
 ```bash